Chris-K82/Optimization/2_statistics_math_gd_pandas/functional_programming_and_groupby.md

 The function should print out key-value pairs by groups (as output from Python groupby).
 The print statements between groups should have an empty line.
 Print statements inside-group should not have empty lines in between (just new lines between records).

 2. Add a decorator ‘ensure_sourted_grouper’ that overrides the grouping, by making sure that the list is sorted when an argument ‘verify_sorted’ = True is passed.
 Otherwise, “You didn’t enforce the order” is printed to the console.

+## Task 4 (4p)

+In your own words, describe what is functional programming and how you can write functional programming code in Python (start here: https://docs.python.org/3/library/functional.html)